Nagaraj-U/Desktop-Voice-Assistant/README.md

 Info :

-      ✓ The Jarvis is the best digital companion. that can assist you anytime, anywhere with its cool and unique features.
-The special voice recognition and hot-word detection functions can create a cool experience while use it on outdoor and travelling

       ✓ pyttsx3 is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline and is compatible with both       Python 2 and 3